 On our second visit, we walked over the bridge from town, entered the tunnel, explored both towers and then walked down.
 This was a much better option than the first time when we drove to the top, took the elevator down, and then had to come back up to get our car.

 At the end of the tunnel, we pushed the button, and the elevator appeared.
-One person operates it and basically spends their day talking about it as they shuttle people up and down.
+One person operates it and spends their day talking about it as they shuttle people up and down.
 They also sell tickets, so there is no need to get them in advance.

 Durie Hill observation platform